-At the end of 2018, the Board of Storebrand ASA consisted of nine members (four men and five women), of whom the shareholders elected six and three were elected by the employees.
+At the end of 2019, the Board of Storebrand ASA consisted of eight members (four men and four women), of whom the shareholders elected six and two were elected by the employees.
 None of the members elected by the general meeting have any employment, professional or consultancy relationship with Storebrand beyond their appointment to the Board.
 The day-to-day management is not represented on the Board.

-The Board is responsible for the company being adequately organised and sets risk frameworks, strategies, plans and budgets for the business and also ensures that the business, accounts and asset management are subject to adequate controls, including that the company is managed in accordance with the applicable laws.
+The Board is responsible for the company being adequately organised and sets risk frameworks, strategies, plans and budgets for the business and ensures that the business, accounts and asset management are subject to adequate controls, including that the company is managed in accordance with the applicable laws.
 The Board shall also supervise the day-to-day management and the company's activities in general.
-The work of the Board is regulated by rules of procedure for the Board, which are reviewed annually.

 The Board has established three sub-committees in the form of a compensation committee, audit committee and risk committee.
-The committees consist of three to four board members.
-The committees' mandates are reviewed and determined annually.
+The committees consist of two to four board members.
 The committees are preparatory and advisory working committees and assist the Board with the preparation of items for consideration.
 Decisions are taken, however, by the full Board.